Click or tap on any image to see all from this page enlarged.

 Bridge at Old Mill Creek

-Just up the river from Dartmouth, in a creek around the corner from the Royal Navy College, there is a lime kiln beside the bridge, and the old mill, now converted into flats.
+Just up the river from Dartmouth, in a creek around the corner from the Royal Navy College is this quiet place.
+There is a lime kiln here beside the bridge, and the old mill, now converted into flats.

 This creek is typical of many similar spots on the Dart, where the complex agricultural hinterland is served by the wider world.